The sections of the "Design" module

 No image

-Here you can specify where the background image should be positioned in the element: Left, Top left, Bottom left, Right, Top right, Bottom right, Top, Bottom bottom or Center.
+Here you can specify where the background image should be positioned within the element: Left, Top Left, Bottom Left, Right, Top Right, Bottom Right, Top, Bottom, or Center.

-Defines how the image should be repeated.
-"X and Y repeat" repeats the graphic in a horizontal or vertical direction.
-"No repetition" causes the graphic to be displayed in its original size.
+Specifies how a graphic should be repeated.
+"X and Y Repeat" repeats the graphic horizontally and vertically, respectively.
+"No Repeat" displays the graphic at its original size.

 Font